Pitch Deck Design Guide & Customizable Templates

 3) Prioritizing design over content

-4) Too many distractions on slides
+4) Adding too many distractions

 Here’s what a static deck looks like on mobile: